-We Have Advanced Treatment Tools to Help You
+We Have Home Treatment Tools to Help You With Your Tennis Leg!

-Some conservative treatment methods recommended include:
+Some conservative treatment examples include:

-- Avoid Activities that Caused Your Injury - While resting your injury it's also important to avoid all activities that may have caused your tissue damage (especially any repetitive movement).
+- Avoid Activities that Caused Your Injury - While resting your leg it's also important to avoid all activities that may have caused your leg & calf muscle damage (especially any strenuous or repetitive movement).
 Continuing on with regular activities can increase the severity of your injury, turning a mild to moderate case of tissue damage into a downward spiral of worsening damage that may eventually severely impact your life.
 Also, trying to 'work around' your injury will eventually give rise to over-compensation injuries in other areas of your body.

-Step 1 - Reduce Pain & Swelling with a Cold Compress or Ice Pack
+Stage 1 - Reduce Pain & Swelling with a Cold Compress or Ice Pack

 The 1st step for conservative treatment of your injury when treating conservatively or even after surgery is to reduce swelling to "open up" the area for more blood flow.
 Anyone in the health-care business knows that your blood supplies the oxygen and much needed nutrients required for your body to heal naturally after surgery.
 This is why doctors and surgeons recommend cold compression within the first 72 hours of an injury and following surgery.

-Cold Compression is recommended to reduce pain, swelling and tissue damage.
+Cold is recommended to reduce pain, swelling and tissue damage.
 Many doctors, surgeons and physical therapists consider cold compression to be the gold standard for treatment of inflammation and pain.
 On-going cold compression treatments can reduce, or even eliminate, the need for NSAIDs or other medications that can be harmful to your body.

-Cold Compression is known and trusted by most medical professionals.
+Cold Treatments is known and trusted by most medical professionals.
 This is why for years doctors, trainers and other medical professionals have recommended RICE (Rest, Ice, Compression, Elevation) to treat the pain and swelling of fresh injuries, chronic pain, after any re-injury, and especially after surgery.

-Use a Cold Compression Cold Compress or Ice Pack:
+Use a Cold Compress or Ice Pack:

-- 24 to 72 hours after your initial injury or when you first notice pain and swelling around your injured area to stop cellular damage, relieve pain, and decrease swelling.
+- 24 to 72 hours after your initial injury or when you first notice pain and swelling around your injured area to stop tissue damage, relieve pain, and decrease swelling.

 - After exercise, workouts or activity of any kind to prevent re-injury.